 CPT is a membership organization of which the National Association of State Boards of Accountancy ("NASBA") is its sole member.
-In fiscal 2018 and 2017, NASBA provided support to CPT through monetary contributions of \$150,000 and \$330,000, respectively.
+In both fiscal 2019 and 2018, NASBA provided annual support to CPT through monetary contributions of \$150,000.
 Included in the financial statements are the expenses for the cost of NASBA personnel who devote the majority of their time to CPT-related activities and for property and equipment, including office space, used by these personnel.
 These expenses are charged to, and reimbursed by, CPT at the cost incurred by NASBA.
 Also included in the financial statements are offsetting amounts of revenue and expense for the value of supporting services contributed by NASBA personnel in the areas of executive leadership, finance, information services, human resources, and marketing.
-The contribution of these services was valued at NASBA's cost of \$245,000 and \$262,000 in fiscal 2018 and 2017, respectively, and is reflected in the financial statements.
+The contribution of these services was valued at NASBA's cost of \$331,000 and \$245,000 in fiscal 2019 and 2018, respectively, and is reflected in the financial statements.